mohammedazzouzi15/NaviDiv/README.rst

 Usage
 -----

-To run the example script:
+To run the app with all the features, use the following command in the root directory of the project:

 .. code-block:: bash

-   python examples/test.py
+   streamlit run app.py

 This script demonstrates how to score molecules using both fragment and n-gram methods.